 Heat 250ml orange juice, 3 tbsp sugar, 2 cinnamon sticks and 2 star anise pods over low heat for 5 minutes.
 Allow to cool and pour into each glass until 1/3 full.
 Top with champagne.

 Classic French 75 (Makes 2)

 Slice a lemon peel and twist into a spiral.
 Create a syrup by heating 2 tbsp sugar and 1 tbsp water together.
-Mix 2 tbsp gin, 2 tbsp lemon juice and 1 tbsp of the syrup in a cocktail shaker.
+Mix 2 tbsp gin, 1 tbsp lemon juice and 1 tsp of the syrup (or more to taste) in a cocktail shaker.
 Add ice and shake.
-Strain over a champagne flute and top with champagne.
+Strain into a champagne flute and top with champagne.
 Add the lemon peel and some raspberries.

 Christmas Pomegranate Cocktail (Makes As Many As You'd Like)

 Blend pomegranate seeds in a blender.
 Pour through a sieve and collect the juice.
 Fill the glass by a third with pomegranate juice and top up with champagne.
 Decorate with a couple of blueberries.